luisnose/Data_project2/README.md

 The second and the third processor are used to obtain from the json file the need attributes, even though it’s possible to keep the whole file, for this exercise we keep the attributes that were relevant for us.

+The load configuration is set to filter for “ Valencia, patinete”.
+Those values can be change in any time to search for any keyword.

 The four and  last  processor is a PublishGCPubSub as the other groups, so the configuration/Properties, you must fill are also the following:

 Project ID